User Manual

 You can open a PDF file as usual via the graphical user interface of your operating system – Explorer (Windows) or Finder (macOS) – using one of the following methods:

-- Select the file in Explorer/Finder and drag it to the program icon of the PDF Editor.
+• Select the file in Explorer/Finder and drag it onto the program icon of the PDF Editor.

-- Double-click on the desired PDF file – provided that the PDF Editor is set as the default application for editing PDF files in your operating system.
+• Double-click the desired PDF file – provided that the PDF Editor is set as the default application for editing PDF files in your operating system.

 2.2.
 Open in PDF Editor